 Dwarf Gray Sugar Pod

-Can be harvested immature and used as "snow" peas or left to allow the peas to fill out and used as a snap pea.
+Although often thought of as a sugar snap pea, 'Dwarf Gray Sugar Pod' is really a multipurpose pea variety.
+It can be harvested immature and used as snow peas, left to allow the peas to fill out and used as a snap pea, or even allowed to fully mature, dry on the plants, and harvested to be used as dry soup peas.
 At this later stage, they will develop strings which are easily removed through the old-time ritual of snapping or stringing.
-Makes a good addition salads and
+Makes a good addition salads and stir fries.

 Snap peas with similar descriptions date as far back as the late 1700s.
 'Dwarf Grey Sugar Pod' was commercially introduced by D. M. Ferry & Company